 This Policy is intended to create a framework to meet the purpose described above.
 As styles change, or if questions arise, the school administrator, as the Board of Directors’ designee, has the authority to determine if a student’s attire or appearance conforms to the provisions contained in this Policy.

-Students are permitted to wear jeans (shorts, capris, skirts, long jeans) and uniform tops on Fridays only (no holes or rips in clothing please).
+Students are permitted to wear jeans (shorts, capris, skirts, long jeans) and uniform tops on Fridays only (no holes or rips in clothing, even if put there by the manufacturer).
 All other dress code policies apply.

-In exchange for the opportunity to “dress down” (wear non dress code attire), students donate $1 directly to the school.
+Dollar Dress Down Day: In exchange for the opportunity to “dress down” (wear non-dress code attire), students donate $1 directly to the school.
 This is a simple, fun way for LLA families to support our school.

 Dress Down Fundraiser Days will occur once each month; usually on the last Friday.
 Students are permitted to dress in casual clothing, provided they follow the general clothing provisions of the Dress Code Policy as outlined in the LLA School Handbook.